 Matthew married Caroline Wills of Harrisburg, PA in 1842.
-Together they would have five children; three daughters and two sons.
+Together they had three daughters and two sons.
 Professor Semple died at his home on Broad Street in Philadelphia on May 17, 1867.
-He was laid to rest in Mount Moriah Cemetery on May 21 which would have been his 54th birthday.
+He was laid to rest here on May 21, which would have been his 54th birthday.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.